Your Pet, Our Passion.

 What are the symptoms of pica in dogs?

-If your dog is eating things they shouldn’t repeatedly, ask your vet for help.
-Any object eaten could potentially make your dog very sick and it’s better to know about pica early on so you can prevent it from getting worse.
+Any non-food item eaten could potentially make your dog very sick and it’s better to understand about pica early on so you can prevent it from getting worse and treat it.

 What are the causes of pica in dogs?